-- · Hard strikes
+- Hard strikes

 - · Good form

 - Both hands up (non-striking hand by the jaw)

-- Body rotation
+- Body rotation (back knee dropping with the heel coming up)

 - Roundhouse kick (not front kick)

 Competitors may receive a lower score if they miss a block or cover on interactive combinations.
 However, there is no specific deduction or penalty; competitors are judged on their overall performance.